Lactose-intolerance

 The prevalence of lactose intolerance is lowest in populations with a long history of dependence on unfermented milk products as an important food source.
 For example, only about 5% of people of Northern European descent (including the UK) are lactose intolerant.
 Within Europe, this condition is most common in Finland, where it affects an estimated 1 in 60,000 new-borns.

-How to avoid lactose in the diet
+How to avoid Lactose in the diet?

 People can react to lactose in different ways and have different tolerance levels; whilst some people can tolerate a small quantity of lactose others need to remove it from the diet altogether.
 For anyone sensitive to lactose, it's generally recommended that they start by cutting out all sources of lactose from their diet and then to gradually reintroduce small amounts to determine tolerance levels.